 There are two steps to allure.
 The first is to generate the raw data when executing tests, the second is to compile that data into the interactive HTML report.

-Allure has data collectors for most test frameworks, and Kotest is no different.
-In order
+Allure has data collectors for most test frameworks and this module provides the integration for Kotest.

 Now, whenever tests are executed, Kotest will write out test data in the allure json format.